hantnor/HanDocs/docs/Avatars/Textures.md

 4. Grayscale images that are entirely black, white, and gray (like masks and AO Maps) can be set to `Texture Type - Single Channel`, `Channel - Red`, `High Quality - BC4`.
     - Alternatively, you can use PC Override to set it to `BC4`.
+    - For **strictly black-or-white** masks, you can set these to a texture resolution of 512 or even 256!

 <hr/>